Seven infamous October hurricanes that struck the U.S. and Central America

 Wilma — 2005

 Hurricane Wilma in 2005 was the strongest hurricane measured in the Atlantic from an air pressure standpoint.
 Hurricanes are akin to whirlpools; the deeper the vortex and steeper the slope of the fluid spiraling into it, the faster the air flows into the middle.
-Since Wilma had such a “deep” air pressure, winds were able to scream into its center, giving rise to a vicious Category 5 maelstrom.
+Because Wilma had such a “deep” air pressure, winds were able to scream into its center, giving rise to a vicious Category 5 maelstrom.

 With maximum winds of 185 mph as it churned through the northwest Caribbean, Wilma appeared eerily on satellite with a pinhole eye in its center.
-The storm made landfall in the state of Quintana Roo, Mexico as a Category 4 storm on Oct.
+The storm made landfall in the Mexican state of Quintana Roo as a Category 4 storm on Oct.
 21. In Isla Mujeres, an island just offshore of Cancun, 64.33 inches of rain fell in a single day.
 That’s a record for the entire Western Hemisphere.

 Three days later, Wilma swept across the Florida Peninsula after making landfall as a 120 mph Category 3 storm.
 The name was retired, and Wilma became the last hurricane of Category 3 intensity or above to strike the Lower 48 until Hurricane Harvey struck Texas in 2017.